osmandapp/web/main/docs/user/plugins/mapillary.md

 ### Viewing images

-Street-level imagery (Mapillary) are green points on the map.
-Street-view photos attached to these points.
+Street-level imageries are displayed as green points on the map.
+Mapillary user’s photos are attached to these points.
 You can create [a filter](../plugins/mapillary.md#filtering-the-data) and select what photos you would like to display on the map.
-In order to open street-view photo you need to press on the green point.

-Enable / disable Street-level imagery on the map:

 <Tabs groupId="operating-systems">

 <TabItem value="android" label="Android">

-**<Translate android="true" ids="android_button_seq"/>:** <Translate android="true" ids="shared_string_menu,configure_map,street_level_imagery"/>

 ![Mapillary plugin points on the map Android](@site/static/img/plugins/mapillary/mapillary_plugin_points_android.png)